projectacrn/acrn-hypervisor/doc/tutorials/using_partition_mode_on_up2.rst

 #.
 Optionally, configure the ``.bootargs`` kernel command line arguments

-   The kernel command line arguments used to boot the privileged VMs are hardcoded as ``/dev/sda3`` to meet the Clear Linux automatic installation.
+   The kernel command line arguments used to boot the privileged VMs are hardcoded as ``/dev/sda3`` to meet the Clear Linux OS automatic installation.
    In case you plan to use your customized root filesystem, you may optionally edit the ``root=`` parameter specified in the ``.bootargs`` field of the ``.vm_desc_array`` structure, to